japila-books/apache-spark-internals/docs/rpc/RpcEndpoint.md

 RpcEndpoint is a <<contract, contract>> to define an RPC endpoint that can <<receive, receive>> *messages* using *callbacks*, i.e. *functions* to execute when a message arrives.

 RpcEndpoint defines how to handle *messages* (what *functions* to execute given a message).
-RpcEndpoints register (with a name or uri) to `RpcEnv` to receive messages from xref:rpc:RpcEndpointRef.adoc[RpcEndpointRefs].
+RpcEndpoints register (with a name or uri) to `RpcEnv` to receive messages from rpc:RpcEndpointRef.md[RpcEndpointRefs].

 [[contract]]
 [source, scala]